signifyd/php/README.md

 ```

 Based on the HTTP response code the getCase method can return the $case, an array of values or bool false.
-If the HTTP response code is 2xx to 3xx value of the case is an array with the case values from our application.
+If the HTTP response code is 2xx to 3xx the value of the case will be an array with the fraud decision.
-If the HTTP response code is other than 2xx to 3xx the case the value of false, which indicates that the retrieving of the case has failed.
+If the HTTP response code is not 2xx to 3xx the value will be false, which indicates that retrieving the case has failed.

 Example of request:
 GET https://api.signifyd.com/v2/cases/caseId